 Although this is not a crime novel as crime novels go, it is a remarkable story about the Great Plague of London and holds the reader’s attention as if a terrible crime has been committed and wondering what the outcome can be.

-I like this novel due to the extraordinary background on how it was written, at the same time as he was writing Crime and Punishment.
+I like this novel by Dostoevsky, due to the extraordinary background on how it was written, at the same time as he was writing Crime and Punishment.
 He had a certain time frame and a page count of 160 pages to submit within four months.
 He had agreed a contract in September that he had to submit a new novel to the publishers, Stellovsky, by the first of November.
 In the event of failure to produce this book Stellovsky would be given the rights to reprint all Dostoyevsky’s past and future work at any time and without further payment.
 The result was The Gambler.

 I bought this because of the title, and after reading it became so interested in the Bronte family that I am working on a television drama called The Bronte Saga for the BBC.